vishvjit18/From-10-to-2-The-AI-Agent-That-Writes-Enterprise-Blogs-5x-Faster/README.md

 This project demonstrates **multi-agent system architecture** using Google ADK:

 ### ✅ **1.
 Multi-Agent System**
-- **Sequential Agents:** DataHunter, GapAnalyzer, Article Planner, Final Formatter use SequentialAgent pattern
+- **Sequential Agents:** GapAnalyzer and the formatting pipeline run with the SequentialAgent pattern
 - **Parallel Agents:** Five writer agents execute concurrently using ParallelAgent pattern
-- **Hierarchical:** Master pipeline orchestrates research → analysis → planning → writing → formatting
+- **Hierarchical:** Master pipeline orchestrates analysis → planning → writing → formatting
 - **LLM-Powered:** All agents use Gemini 2.5 Flash Lite for reasoning and content generation

 ### ✅ **2.
 Tools**